 Account owners and project admins can customize the lanes by pressing the Customize Lanes button on the top right-hand side.

 In the Lane Editor window, you can edit lane names, move them right & left, delete a lane, or add a lane using the ‘+’ sign on the top left.

 Every change made to the lanes definition will appear on all project user’s boards.

 Filter your view by entity type or by person assignments by using the bar above the lanes:

 Moving Tasks Between Lanes

-The tasks are built as “Drag & Drop” blocks, meaning you can move tasks up & down and Right & Left between lanes easily.
-By doing that, the data associated to the task will be updated across the board, so all viewers will see the changes and the Task Management data on the right side of the entity page will be updated accordingly.
+The tasks are built as ‘Drag & Drop’ blocks, meaning you can move tasks up & down and Right & Left between lanes easily.
+By doing that, the data associated with the task will be updated across the board, so all viewers will see the changes and the Task Management data on the right side of the entity page will be updated accordingly.

 The updates between tasks and entities work also the other way around, meaning - if data changes within the entity (for example when changing issue status from rejected to fixed) the data on the task board will be updated accordingly.